AntoniKedzierski/Ruby-Cube/README.md

-The application is hosted on [ruby-cube.vercel.app/](ruby-cube.vercel.app/).
+The application is hosted on [ruby-cube.vercel.app](https://ruby-cube.vercel.app/)

-Enjoy!